sarikasingh30/code_skiller_CB/googleOauth/passport_google_oauth2.0/theory/README.md

 - **passport-google-oauth20** — A Passport strategy that enables authentication via Google, allowing users to log in using their Google account.

-- **connect-mongo** —  connect-mongo is a library used to store session data in a MongoDB database when using the express-session middleware in a Node.js application.
-This ensures that session data persists even if the server restarts, providing better scalability and durability compared to in-memory session storage.
+- **connect-mongo** — enables MongoDB Session Storage by storing session data in a MongoDB database when used with express-session in a Node.js application.
+This ensures session persistence across server restarts, providing better scalability and durability than in-memory storage.

 ```
 npm i express mongoose ejs bcrypt dotenv express-session passport passport-google-oauth20 connect-mongo